 Welcome to my personal site for resources in online learning and distance education.
 It is personal because it contains the resources I have found useful and interesting.

-I focus mainly on resources associated with or relevant to post-secondary education.
+I focus mainly on resources associated with or relevant to universities and colleges.
 This site is meant as a resource for students, faculty and academic administrators interested in online learning.
 I also hope that policy-makers will drop in from time to time, as I deal with a number of issues that affect government and other funding agencies.

-Although I have overall responsibility for this site, I am helped by other experts in distance education and online learning, who provide additional resources and links, and manage some of the discussions.

 The priority for all posts on this site is quality.
-All selected publications have been personally read either by me or by my collaborators.
-They are chosen for their relevance and value to teaching well with technology.
+All selected publications have been personally read either by me or by colleagues I trust.
+They are chosen for their relevance, and in particular to their value for teaching well with technology.
 I do NOT accept unsolicited guest posts.

 This site is up-dated almost daily.
-If you would like notification of new postings, click on (the RSS button) on the top right of this page and follow the instructions.
+If you would like notification of new postings, you can get regular notices of new posts by